-- developmentally/age appropriate strategies to prevent bullying; - developmentally/age appropriate strategies for immediate, effective interventions to stop bullying incidents; - information regarding the complex interaction and power differential that can take place between and among an aggressor, target, and witnesses to the bullying; - research findings on bullying, including information about specific categories of students who have been shown to be particularly at risk for bullying in the school environment; - information on the incidence and nature of cyberbullying; and - Internet safety issues as they relate to cyberbullying.
+- developmentally/age-appropriate strategies to prevent bullying; - developmentally/age-appropriate strategies for immediate, effective interventions to stop bullying incidents; - information regarding the complex interaction and power differential that can take place between and among an aggressor, target, and witnesses to the bullying: - research findings on bullying, including information about specific categories of students who have been shown to be particularly at risk for bullying in the school environment; - information on the incidence and nature of cyberbullying; and - Internet safety issues as they relate to cyberbullying.

-Professional development will also address ways to prevent and respond to bullying or retaliation for students with disabilities that must be considered when developing students' Individualized Education Programs
+Professional development will also address ways to prevent and respond to bullying or retaliation for students with disabilities that must be considered when developing students' Individualized Education Programs (IEPs).

-Formatted: Underline

-(IEPs).
 This will include a particular focus on the needs of students with autism or students whose disability affects social skills development.

+Access to Resources and Services

+A key aspect of promoting positive and safe school climates is ensuring that the underlying emotional needs of targets, aggressors, families, and others are addressed by the following:

+A. Some in-district Chelmsford Public School resources include:

+- School Counselors

+- School Nurses

+- Clinical Psychologists

+- Health/PE Department Head

+- Peer groups

+- Mentoring programs

-Access to Resources and Services A key aspect of promoting positive and safe school climates is ensuring that the underlying emotional needs of Formatted: Space Before: 0 pt targets, aggressors, families, and others are addressed by the following: A. Some in--district Chelmsford Public School resources include: Formatted: Underline School Counselors ٠ School Nurses • • Clinical Psychologists Health/PE Department Head • Peer groups • Mentoring programs After school activities Extended Day Programs • Second Step Liaisons Staff study groups • Depending on the case, these individuals can assist schools in developing safety plans for students who have been targets of bullying or retaliation, providing social skills programs to prevent bullying, and offering education and/or intervention services for students exhibiting bullying behaviors.
-B. Some out-of-district resources include: Formatted: Underline Clinical health care agencies • Formatted: Space Before: 0 pt, Tab stops: Not at 0.3" Chelmsford Police Department Middlesex District Attorney/Project Alliance • Group homes Department of Children Services Private nurseries Crisis hotlines Live Smart • Food banks • Medical facilities • Counseling agencies The Chelmsford Public Schools will make referrals to these outside services when appropriate.
+- After school activities

+- Extended Day Programs

+- Second Step Liaisons

+- Staff study groups

+Depending on the case, these individuals can assist schools in developing safety plans for students who have been targets of bullying or retaliation, providing social skills programs to prevent bullying, and offering education and/or intervention services for students exhibiting bullying behaviors.

+B. Some out-of-district resources include:

+- Clinical health care agencies

+- Chelmsford Police Department

+- Middlesex District Attorney/Project Alliance

+- Group homes

+- Department of Children Services

+- Private nurseries

+- · Crisis hotlines

+- Live Smart

+- Food banks

+- Medical facilities

+- Counseling agencies

+The Chelmsford Public Schools will make referrals to these outside services when appropriate.
 Referrals will comply with the student records laws and regulations.

 C. Students with disabilities: As required by M.G.L. c.
-71 B, § 3, as amended by Chapter 92 of the Acts of Formatted: No underline 2010, when the IEP Team determines that the student has a disability that affects social skills development or the student may participate in or is vulnerable to bullying, harassment, or teasing because of his/hertheir disability, the Team will consider what should be included in the IEP to develop the student's skills and proficiencies to avoid and respond to bullying, harassment, or teasing.
+71 B, § 3, as amended by Chapter 92 of the Acts of 2010, when the IEP Team determines that the student has a disability that affects social skills development or the student may participate in or is vulnerable to bullying, harassment, or teasing because of their disability, the Team will consider what should be included in the IEP to develop the student's skills and proficiencies to avoid and respond to bullying, harassment, or teasing.